dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Sharing Actions

-Just like matchers, a gMock action object consists of a pointer to a ref-counted implementation object.
+Just like matchers, m_a gMock action object consists of m_a pointer to m_a ref-counted implementation object.
 Therefore copying actions is also allowed and very efficient.
 When the last action that references the implementation object dies, the implementation object will be deleted.